incubyte/incubyte.github.io/content/blog/dynamic-method.md

 ### Ghost Method

 What happens when you call a method on an object that is not yet defined.
 A method missing error is displayed.
-What happens internally is ruby goes right and up and checks from the ancestor chain up till `BasicObject` and when the method is not found it transfers the call to `method_missing` in `BasicObject` class, which returns `NoMethodError`.
+What happens internally is ruby goes up the object hierarchy and checks up till `BasicObject` and when the method is not found it transfers the call to `method_missing` in `BasicObject` class, which returns `NoMethodError`.

 ```ruby
 class Book